Does High Blood Sugar Make You Sleepy? Here’s Why And Tips

 Eating simple carbs like those from white bread, table sugar, and breakfast cereals can cause spikes in blood sugar because they are quickly and easily digested.
 Unlike simple carbs, complex carbs are more slowly digested, decreasing the occurrence of blood sugar spikes.

 It’s important to consume enough essential vitamins and minerals in your daily diet.
 Eating a wide variety of foods including lean proteins, fruits, vegetables, whole grains, dairy, nuts, and seeds can help increase your intake of these essential nutrients.
-If you don’t get enough of these vitamins and minerals in your diet, consider taking a multivitamin to fill in the gaps.
+If you don’t get enough of these vitamins and minerals in your diet, consider taking a multivitamin.

-Chronic stress can contribute to high blood sugar levels.5
+Chronic stress can contribute to high blood sugar levels.8

 To prevent increases in blood sugar that are caused by external stressors (i.e. work, family, life, etc.), find ways to manage stress like therapy, meditation, yoga, or journaling.